 Individual specialties may require completion of additional courses.
 There is no foreign language requirement.
 Details concerning speciﬁc program requirements are available from the department upon request.

 PSYC 691 Research and Thesis for the Ph.D. degree

 AND at least two of the following (chosen with advisor assistance):

 PSYC 511 Psychometric Theory

 Required Courses (must be completed within two years after the sequence is started)

 PSYC 504 Individual and Cultural Differences

 Research training is an important aspect of your education.
-At IIT, you will be educated in the scientific process of psychological research, in accordance with SIOP guidelines.
+At Illinois Tech, you will be educated in the scientific process of psychological research, in accordance with SIOP guidelines.
 Such training begins in the first year working with faculty on their projects and continues up to conducting your own research.
 You will be required to complete a minimum of two research projects during your academic program.
 This will prepare you to present posters and papers at conferences, which provide valuable experience and professional contacts.
 Research activities are normally conducted with your advisor, but you may also work with other I/O and non-I/O faculty members.
 You also have the flexibility to change your primary research mentor if your interests change during the course of training.